DevelopersHawai/nodeJS_SocialMediaSite/README.md

 git rm and then reference the video on youtube.

 The above is due to the large file sizes embeded into the project.

+I had to rebase the github repo due to a large file

+SHA 0d2b02ab8ec0cd2ed8846f93d91ceb904fadd6e has been changed